-This is where TikTok comes in handy because it's more focused on short-form videos that entertain but also show viewers how they can use their products and tools in real life.
+This is where TikTok comes in handy because it's more focused on short-form videos that entertain but also show viewers how to use their products and tools in real life.

 - Read off a script.
 It’s important that you avoid reading off of a script while recording your video content.
-Doing so will make it very clear that this isn’t organic material—it's just something someone made up ahead of time and is now reciting verbatim without any passion or emotion behind it.
+Doing so will make it clear that this isn’t organic material—it's just something someone made up ahead of time and is now reciting verbatim without any passion or emotion.